FIFO jobs are a different kind of career path.

 Aviation supports FIFO work in two ways.

 First, aviation workers may be part of FIFO transport itself.
-Remote worksites often rely on charter flights, small regional aircraft, helicopters, or aviation logistics.
+Remote worksites often rely on charter flights, small regional aircraft, helicopters, cargo operations, or aviation logistics.

 Second, aviation professionals may work rotational jobs at remote airports, military support locations, mining airstrips, offshore operations, or international project sites.